Health Benefits of Curd or Yoghurt | Super For Your Daily Fare

 Curd or Yoghurt – The Difference

-Curd or Yoghurt is similar in that bacteria are used to produce lactic acid to thicken the milk.
+It is similar in that bacteria are used to produce lactic acid to thicken the milk.
 They’re different in that yoghurt is made with pure culture for consistency.

-How to make curd?
+How to make curds?

 Technically, Indian Curd or Yogurt is a dairy product made by fermenting milk with bacterial culture.
 There are immense health benefits of curd.
 It provides protein and calcium, and it may enhance healthy gut bacteria.

-Health benefits of curd range from protecting you against osteoporosis to relieving irritable bowel disease and aiding digestion, but these depend on the type of Dahi consumed.
+The health benefits of curd range from protecting you against osteoporosis to relieving irritable bowel disease and aiding digestion, but these depend on the type of Dahi consumed.